stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - Manage hardware, software, and data centers.
 Link Asset inventory to the Helpdesk and get 360° control of your IT and business infrastructure.
 - Track your expenses, contracts, and suppliers, create new inventory objects, manage user databases, and make reports.
 - Track licenses including SSL, and software licenses, and be notified when they expire.
+#### Wazuh: Open-source Extended Detection and Response, Security Information and Event Management, Threat Detection, and Security Platform
+- It does unified extended detection and response.
+- Also has security information and event management.
+- It collects, aggregates, indexes, and analyzes security data, helping organizations detect intrusions, threats, and behavioral anomalies
+- Supports XDR, SIEM, Threat Detection and Security Monitoring
 #### Immich: Never lose marketing material and organization photos again
 - It's a photo and video management solution
 - Comes with facial recognition